Here in the Admiral Group plc, we will always treat your personal data with respect and design our products and services with your privacy in mind.

 - Fraud Prevention Agency (FPA) Records

 We make searches about you at credit reference agencies who will supply us with information, including the Electoral Register and credit information.
 The agencies will record details of the search whether or not your application proceeds.
+The searches will not be seen or used by lenders to assess your ability to obtain credit.
 We may use scoring methods to assess this application and to verify your identity.

-Credit searches and other information which is provided to us and/or the credit reference agencies, about you, may be used by EUI Limited and other companies if you, or other members of your household, apply for other facilities including insurance applications and claims.
+Credit searches and other information which is provided to us and/or the credit reference agencies, about you and those with whom you are linked financially, may be used by ourselves and other companies if you, or other members of your household, apply for other facilities including insurance and loans applications and claims.
 This information may also be used for debt tracing and the prevention of money laundering as well as the management of your account.
 Alternatively, we may ask you to provide physical forms of identification.

 We may also make periodic searches at CRAs and FPAs to manage your account with us.